MarlonFauser/Weather-App/README.md

 ### Prerequisites

- To build and run this app for development or production mode we need to be certain that we have two components installed: NPM & React DOM
+ To build and run this app for development or production mode we need to be certain that we have two components installed: NPM, Yarn and React DOM

 ### Installing